freenas/freenas-docs/userguide/jails.rst

 :menuselection:`Jails --> Configuration`
 to access the screen shown in
 :numref:`Figure %s <global_jail_config_fig>`.
-**It is recommended to create a dataset to use for the "Jail Root"**.
+**It is recommended to create a dataset to use for the :guilabel:`Jail Root`**.
 As jails are created, they are automatically installed into their own dataset under the specified path.
-For example, if the "Jail Root" is set to :file:`/mnt/volume1/dataset1` and a jail named *jail1* is created, it will be installed into its own dataset named :file:`/mnt/volume1/dataset1/jail1`.
+For example, if the :guilabel:`Jail Root` is set to :file:`/mnt/volume1/dataset1` and a jail named *jail1* is created, it will be installed into its own dataset named :file:`/mnt/volume1/dataset1/jail1`.